joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 I am leaving out some of the other metadata to make my point clear.
-But this data structure makes it cumbersome to find what ingredients are required to make a paritcular recipie.
+But this data structure makes it cumbersome to find what ingredients are required to make a paritcular recipe.
 This may seem like a contrived example, but in real life it is very often the case that that you later on have to query your data in ways you did not originally intent.